troelsbjerre/Bottleneck/README.md

 # Bottleneck

-Factorio mod that tell you which assemblers are starved of ingredients
+Factorio mod that tell you which machines are starved of ingredients

+## Attributions

+Icons based of off [Feather](https://github.com/feathericons/feather)